Intelligent Compaction

 • Capture a continuous record of the compaction process with colour-coded plots

-• Provide all in one transparency, analysis, remote access, and documentation
+• Offer all in one transparency, analysis, remote access, and documentation

-• Helps attain high compaction quality and uniformity
+• Help attain high compaction quality and uniformity

 To calibrate the material stiffness measurements, Light Weight Deflectometer and Plate Load Test in situ testing methods are typically used.